 How to Pick the Ideal Marathon Pace

 One way to pick a time is to use a marathon pace calculator.
-You simply plug in a desired finish time or finish time from a recent race and the tool will spit out the pace per mile necessary in order to achieve that goal.
+You simply plug in a desired total time or finish time from a recent race, and the tool will spit out the pace per mile necessary in order to achieve that goal.

 The average person should expect their marathon pace to be about 30-55 seconds slower than their half marathon pace.
 This number is determinant on: